Fostering Teenagers: Is It Really As Difficult As It Sounds

 Fostering a teenager can be a very rewarding experience.
 The young person may have come to you with a whole host of issues, but this means there is more opportunity to see change in them.
 For example, you may have a teenager who comes to you out of education.
 By working alongside other professionals, this young person may start to access some form of education which is a huge achievement both for them and yourself.
 By always continuing to support these young people, we can help them to achieve excellent outcomes.

-NFA Fostering Family work with different local authorities, offering different types of fostering to suit the needs of you and your family.
+National Fostering Group work with different local authorities, offering different types of fostering to suit the needs of you and your family.
 If you think you could foster a teenager, find out more about the fostering process and what you need to do to become a foster carer.